Admission to Part-time Higher Nitec Courses

 - Meet the minimum entry requirements (MER) for the course i.e. completion of GCE ‘O’ or relevant Nitec in Services/Technology qualifications.
 (Applicants who do not meet the MER may take an Entrance Test to assess suitability for

-apply to sit for an Entrance Test at any ITE Customer & Visitor Centre (CVC) by appointment.
+apply to sit for an Entrance Test at any ITE Customer & Visitor Centre (CVC).
+For details of the CVCs at ITE, please click here.
 The fee is $10 (inclusive of 7% GST) and the duration of the test is about 1 hour 40 minutes.
 The test result will be known on the same

 day of the test.

 New applicants who are SCs/SPRs are encouraged to apply online (Web application) from any Internet-ready PC during the application period.
 (Applicants may choose to make online payment following their enrolment into a module.)